 (3) care which is primarily for custodial or domiciliary purposes which would not qualify as eligible services under Medicare;

-(5) that part of any charge for services or articles rendered or prescribed by a physician, advanced practice registered nurse, dentist, or other health care personnel which exceeds the prevailing charge in the locality where the service is provided; and
+(5) that part of any charge for services or articles rendered or prescribed by a physician, advanced practice registered nurse, physician assistant, dentist, or other health care personnel which exceeds the prevailing charge in the locality where the service is provided; and

 (6) any charge for services or articles the provision of which is not within the scope of authorized practice of the institution or individual rendering the services or articles.

-(d) The minimum benefits for a qualified plan shall include, in addition to those benefits specified in clauses (a) and (e), benefits for well baby care, effective July 1, 1980, subject to applicable deductibles, coinsurance provisions, and maximum lifetime benefit limitations.
+(d) The minimum benefits for a qualified plan shall include, in addition to those benefits specified in paragraphs (a) and (e), benefits for well baby care, effective July 1, 1980, subject to applicable deductibles, coinsurance provisions, and maximum lifetime benefit limitations.

-(e) Effective July 1, 1979, the minimum benefits of a qualified plan shall include, in addition to those benefits specified in clause (a), a second opinion from a physician on all surgical procedures expected to cost a total of $500 or more in physician, laboratory, and hospital fees, provided that the coverage need not include the repetition of any diagnostic tests.
+(e) Effective July 1, 1979, the minimum benefits of a qualified plan shall include, in addition to those benefits specified in paragraph (a), a second opinion from a physician on all surgical procedures expected to cost a total of $500 or more in physician, laboratory, and hospital fees, provided that the coverage need not include the repetition of any diagnostic tests.